jbasen/Crestron-Hubitat-Integration/README.md

 # Crestron-Hubitat-Integration
+New version 3.4 adds outputs to all modules of the device label defined in Hubitat.
+This (hopefully) fulfills a user request

 New version 3.1 adds support for double-tap and press-hold events for switches and dimmers.
 Note - not all switches and dimmers support these